 Engage with clients in a reasonable timeline

 Set up your campaign so that you don’t spam or overwhelm people.
-If you start your campaign with a cold email, and set up a follow up email afterwards, try to give them some space between your next actions.
+If you start your campaign with a cold email and set up a follow-up email afterward, try to give them some space between your next actions.
 You can send out a LinkedIn invitation after your first email, so that this person understands that you are not just mailing them in bulk, but paying attention to their background.
-But, it might not be yet the time to send them a LinkedIn message right after they ignored your follow up email.
+But, it might not be yet the time to send them a LinkedIn message right after they ignored your follow-up email.

 Think of a reasonable communication set and steps to engage with the clients, so that they don’t feel bombarded with your messages.

-Use the multichannel option wisely to have the best possible results of your campaign.
+Use the multichannel option wisely to have the best possible results for your campaign.